t-crest/patmos-llvm/test/Patmos/assembly/README.md

-# Inline Assembly Tests
+# Assembly Tests

-This folder contains tests of inline assembly.
+This folder contains tests of Patmos assembly.

 The `lit.local.cfg` file provides custom commands that can be used by `.ll` test files for easy test setup.